-Apple Business Manager enables automated device enrolment, giving organisations a fast, streamlined way to deploy corporate-owned Apple devices and enrol in MDM without having to physically touch or prepare each device.
+Apple Business Manager enables automated device enrollment, giving organizations a fast, streamlined way to deploy corporate-owned Apple devices and enroll in MDM without having to physically touch or prepare each device.

 - Simplify the setup process for users by streamlining steps in Setup Assistant, ensuring that employees receive the right configurations immediately upon activation.
-IT teams can now further customise this experience by providing consent text, corporate branding or modern authentication to employees. - Enable a higher level of control for corporate-owned devices by using supervision, which provides additional device management controls that are not available for other deployment models, including non-removable MDM. - Manage default MDM servers more easily by setting a default server that's based on device type.
-And you can now manually enrol iPhone, iPad and Apple TV using Apple Configurator 2, regardless of how you acquired them.
+IT teams can now further customize this experience by providing consent text, corporate branding or modern authentication to employees. - Enable a higher level of control for corporate-owned devices by using supervision, which provides additional device management controls that are not available for other deployment models, including non-removable MDM. - More easily manage default MDM servers by setting a default server that's based on device type.
+And you can now manually enroll iPhone, iPad, and Apple TV using Apple Configurator 2, regardless of how you acquired them.